SamedYalniz/CV/CV.md

 ----------

 ## <a name="interests">Interests</a>
-football:
+Football:
  - played for 3 years in a local team in Cologne <br>

-fitness and nutrition:
+Fitness and Nutrition:
 - a healthy body leads to a healthy mind

-travel:
+Travel:
 - born in Germany, lived in Australia for a year, travelled through South-East-Asia and ended up in London.